nicolas-kuechler/eth-cil-road-segmentation-2018/README.md

 ```

 Please make sure that the data folder contains the required images for training and testing.
 Otherwise it is possbile to download them from this repository or
-from this link in [polybox](https://polybox.ethz.ch/index.php/s/TrQJKnHl6qQ7UdE)
+from this link on [polybox](https://polybox.ethz.ch/index.php/s/TrQJKnHl6qQ7UdE)

 #### Running a model